KelvinHoKaHim/mathematical-analysis-from-ground-up/_posts/2025-06-25-real-number.md

 Hence, $\mathbb F$ is a singleton.
 <br>&#x25A1;

 Propositions I have proved here are nothing amazing.
-We have been using them since a little kid.
-I have reproduced their proof in great detail anyway, with the intent to emphasise that these proposition which we deem obvious are ultimately grounded by commutativity, associativty, and distributivity.
+Even little kid uses them.
+I have reproduced their proof in great detail anyway, with the intent to emphasize that these proposition which we deem obvious are ultimately grounded by commutativity, associativity, and distributivity.
-## Real Numbers is Ordered
+## Real Numbers are Ordered

 Take two distinct real numbers, we have mentioned that no matter how small the difference are, there are always a third number in between.
 Now to have a notion of betweeness, we necessarily presuppose orderedness in the real number line.
 For to say $c$ is between $a$ and $b$, is to say either $a < c < b$ or $b < c < a$.
 Moreover, it seemed betweenness only make sense if every two real number can be compared.